How to Use a Proxy with Python Requests in 2023

 response = session.get(url)

-Environment Variable for a Python requests
+Environment Variable for a Python Requests Proxy

 You can DRY up some code if your Python script uses the same proxies for each request.
-By default, requests
+By default, Requests relies on the HTTP proxy configuration defined by these environment variables:

 Open the terminal and set the two environment variables this way: